Why Are My Eyelash Extensions Falling Out?

-People love them for the subtle or dramatic way they can change your look, and because they’re so beautiful, it’s no wonder why people try to preserve their sets for as long as possible.
+People love them for the subtle or dramatic way they can change your look, and because theyโre so beautiful, itโs no wonder that people try to preserve their sets for as long as possible.

-That being said, it can be frustrating when you find your extensions on your cheeks, fingertips, pillowcase after you sleep, etc. Extensions coming loose is expected.
-Excessive fall, however, definitely isn’t.
+That being said, it can be frustrating when you find your extensions on your cheeks, fingertips, pillowcase, after you sleep, etc.

-In this article, we’ll dive into all of the reasons listed above, and more, so you can get to the bottom of your eyelash extensions falling (and we’ll even let you know how to make them last even longer next time around).
+So you can get to the bottom of your eyelash extensions falling (and weโll even let you know how to make them last even longer next time around).

 Top Reasons Your Eyelash Extensions Are Falling Out